Healthdirect Free Australian health advice you can count on.

 Diagram of the respiratory system.

-How your respiratory system works
+How does your respiratory system work?

 Symptoms of problems with the airways and lungs may include: